-Genital herpes is a very common infection, in fact the Herpes Virus Association states that around 70% of people in the UK will catch either herpes simplex virus 1 (HSV-1 - oral herpes) or herpes simplex virus 2 (HSV-2 - genital herpes) at some point in their lives.
-HSV-1 will often manifests itself in the form of cold sores whilst HSV-2 is associated with the genitals.
+Genital herpes is a viral infection that affects an estimated 70% of people in the UK with herpes simplex virus 1 (HSV-1 - oral herpes) or herpes simplex virus 2 (HSV-2 - genital herpes) at some point in their lives.
 Genital herpes can be sometimes asymptomatic which is why it is even more important to use condoms or other barrier contraceptives when having sex.

 Genital herpes is a viral STI also referred to as the herpes simplex virus that affects both men and women and is present in two of the eight forms of herpes; HSV-1 (type 1) and HSV-2 (type 2).
 Not all forms of herpes are classed as a sexually transmitted infection.
 It is more common to contract type 2 herpes as this strain can be highly contagious and can affect many areas of the body through skin-to-skin contact, not just from penetrative sex, although it is more commonly associated in and around the genitalia and the anal passage.

 The presence of genital herpes in a person can form of painful blisters that affect the surface of the skin and mucous membranes, however the majority of people with genital herpes don't have any signs at all, and you can live a perfectly normal life without knowing you have herpes.
-If women or men do experience sores or blisters around the genital region, then the best option is to take an STI test either at your local GUM clinic, sexual health clinic or you can buy a genital herpes testing kit here.
+If women or men do experience sores or blisters around the genital region, then the best option is to take an STI test either at your local GUM clinic or sexual health clinic.

 No, the virus is the same in both men and women.
 The only difference is whether you contract HSV-1 or HSV-2, or both.